Why study Law and Business Studies at Warwick?

 Interviews We do not typically interview applicants.Offers are made based on your predicted and actual grades, along with your personal statement.
 Occasionally, some applicants may be interviewed, for example candidates returning to study or those with non-standard qualifications.

 Departmental Open Days Applicants offered conditional or unconditional places will be invited to attend a Departmental Open Day, normally held on a Wednesday in late February, mid-March and early May.
 Find out more about our main University Open Days and other opportunities to visit us.

 What modules could I study?

-Examples of elective modules may include International Law; French Law; German Law; Social Theory of Law; Introduction to Competition Law; Comparative Criminal Justice; Human Rights in Practice; Foundations of European Law; Law and Policies of the European Union; Origins, Images and Cultures of English Law; Law of Labour Relations; Law of Business Organisations; Comparative Human Rights; Medicine and the Law; Gender and the Law; Shakespeare and the Law; Conflict of Laws in a Commercial Context; Child Law and Global Intellectual Property Law & Policy, to name a few.
+Examples of elective modules may include Management, Organisation and Society 1 and 2; Quantitative Analysis for Management 1 and 2; Introduction to Financial Accounting; Foundations of Financial Management; Economics for Business; Operations Management; International Law; French Law; German Law; Social Theory of Law; Introduction to Competition Law; Comparative Criminal Justice; Human Rights in Practice; Law and Policies of the European Union; Origins of English Law; Law of Labour Relations; Comparative Human Rights; Medicine and the Law; Gender and the Law; Conflict of Laws in a Commercial Context; Child Law and Global Intellectual Property Law & Policy, to name a few.

 Recent graduate destinations include:

 Trainee Solicitor, Allen & Overy; Analyst, Goldman Sachs; Management Consultant, Pricewaterhouse Coopers; Westminster City Council, Cabinet Officer; Royal Bank of Scotland, Finance Graduate.